 If you are the parent of a child who has an accident at school, or if you have suffered an injury while on school premises, you may be able to make a claim for compensation.
-Our experienced injury lawyers would be happy to assist you in evaluating your potential accident claim during a free consultation.
+An experienced injury lawyer would be happy to assist you in evaluating your potential accident claim during a free consultation.
 To find out more information about school accidents and the process of making a personal injury claim, feel free to request a call back using the contact form at the top of this page.

 All schools have a duty of care to ensure that their pupils are safe and that all parents and visitors to the site are protected from any risks to their health or wellbeing.
 Should the school fail in this duty of care and you suffer an injury or loss, it is important to initiate your claim as soon as possible to maximise the strength of your case and secure the compensation you deserve.
-Our experience in this field makes us one of the most reliable, knowledgeable and empathetic teams in the UK.

 |No Win No Fee Service||Free Claim Assessment|